lygitdata/GarmentIQ/README.md

 # GarmentIQ: Automated Garment Measurement for Fashion Retail

-Please go to branch [https://github.com/lygitdata/GarmentIQ/tree/landmark](`landmark`) to see our raw testing code.
+Please refer to the [`landmark`](https://github.com/lygitdata/GarmentIQ/tree/landmark) branch to view our raw testing code.

-We are still working on making our Python code into a PyPI compatible package, which expected to be finished by 06/13/2025.
+We are currently in the process of converting our Python code into a PyPI-compatible package, with an expected completion date of June 13, 2025.